Form 1098-T Information

-The IRS requires Form 1098-T covering the previous calender year must be postmarked by January 31 of the current calendar year.
+The IRS requires Form 1098-T covering the previous calendar year must be postmarked by January 31 of the current calendar year.
 This form is mailed to the student’s permanent address or is made available in the institution student system if you elected to receive it electronically.
 Address changes for mailing may be made by logging into the respective institution student system and updating your information.
 The advantage for receiving the 1098-T electronically is that it is immediately available and is in your student account for retrieval at any time.

 Why did I not receive a 1098-T Form?

 The Nevada System of Higher Education reports qualified tuition and related expenses by amounts paid.
 The amount paid must have been recorded in the calendar year for your tax return.
 Example: If you paid for your Spring courses in November or December, they will be included on your current 1098-T. If you paid for your Spring courses in January, they will be included on your next year’s 1098-T.